beshu-tech/readonlyrest-docs/elasticsearch.md

 *An Example of Access Control List (ACL) made of 2 blocks.*

-The YAML snippet above, like all of this plugin's settings should be saved inside a file called `readonlyrest.yml` you can create right beside the main YAML configuration file of Elasticsearch.
+The YAML snippet above, like all of this plugin's settings should be saved inside the `readonlyrest.yml` file.
+Create this file **on the same path where `elasticsearch.yml` is found**.

-**PRO TIP**: If you are a subscriber of the PRO/Enterprise Kibana plugin, you can edit and refresh the settings through a GUI.
+**PRO TIP**: If you are a subscriber of the [PRO](https://readonlyrest.com/pro.html) or [Enterprise](https://readonlyrest.com/pro.html) Kibana plugin, you can edit and refresh the settings through a GUI.
+For more on this, see the [documentation for ReadonlyREST plugin for Kibana](kibana.md).

 ## Installing
 To install ReadonlyREST plugin for Elasticsearch: